ryouchinsa/ryouchinsa.github.io/edit/README.md

 Thank you.

 # Create box
-Change the mode to "Create box".
 To draw a box, click 2 points.
 When you finished drawing, the label dialog opens, and the selected label is added to the label table.

+Move the box.
-Drag the center of the box to move the box.
+- Drag the center of the box to move the box.
-Drag one of the four corner points to transform the box.
+- Drag one of the four corner points to transform the box.
-Drag on the box pressing the option key, the box size is scaled up/down from the center.
+- Drag on the box pressing the option key, the box size is scaled up/down from the center.

+Select multiple boxes.
-Drag a box pressing the command key, you can select multiple boxes.
+- Drag a box pressing the command key, you can select multiple boxes.

+Change color.
-To change the box color, use the color picker at the top-right corner.
+- To change the box color, use the color picker at the top-right corner.
-To change the cross hairs color, deselect all boxes and change the default color.
+- To change the cross hairs color, deselect all boxes and change the default color.

 You can use View menus and Settings.
 - View menu -> "Focus box" to quick zoom to the selected box.